Fastdruid/CDTVPiDrive/commands/commands.md

 Nothing

 ## New ##

+TBC - change this one as 0xA2 is in use!
 ### 0xA2 - FP Command ###
 #### Description ####
 Due to the way the PiDrive works the CPLD sends the front panel commands to the Pi the same way as the existing commands, these commands therefore have been slotted into the same sequence.